DaveEveritt/class-rules/readme.md

 An interactive version of American education specialist Cynthia Payne’s grid of social traits.
 In her work, these are used to describe the traits of people in three social classes.

-However, Payne’s work has been criticized for sidestepping the deeper reasons behind poverty, and stereotyping supposed ”class traits”—see the [critique below](#critique), and the [references](#references).
+However, Payne’s work has been criticized for sidestepping the deeper reasons behind poverty, and stereotyping supposed ”class traits”—see the [critique](#critique), and [references](#references).

 This version attempts to avoid unconscious bias by scrambling the three “class” columns and allowing multiple choices.
 Your final score (from 100) for each “social class” is calculated and shown.